 As much as we integrate our children with us, they also have times of specific learning activities appropriate to their age.

 Our little ones are cared for in our nursery by volunteer staff who love them well.
 They play and learn while the community worships.

-During the school year, our three-ten year olds participate in Kid's Chapel during the message portion of the service.
-After the teaching, the Kid's Chapel kids join the entire community for the sharing of the Bread and the Cup at the Lord’s Table.
+Our elementary students participate in Kid's Chapel during the message portion of the service.
+After the teaching, the Kid's Chapel kids return for the sharing of the Bread and the Cup at the Lord’s Table.

 Our “middlers” and high schoolers who have matriculated from Kid’s Chapel, join the adults for worship as full participants in the worship life of our community.
 Special events of gathering are planned through out the year as well as one on one mentoring.